-Join Martin Shervington for an in-depth discussion in this video Overview of online customer comments, part of Managing Customer Comments.
+Join Martin Shervington for an in-depth discussion in this video Overview of online customer comments, part of Social Media Marketing: Managing Customer Comments.

 - [Voiceover] Over the past four years, I've studied the psychology of online comments.
 There are so many places that people can leave comments and it's really useful for you to build a map and to understand that comments are part of your social media presence, as well as appearing on your blog.
 What's especially important though, is learning how to approach the places that are not 100% in your control, such as social media.
 Let's do a quick run-through of a few of these places knowing that people may well have a personal and a business profile or page, starting with Facebook.